shanumas/know/README.md

 ## 📚 Technical Notes

-- Chunking: 1000 characters per chunk with a 100-character sliding window.
+- Chunking: 1000 characters per chunk with a 100-character overlap
-- URL-extracted text is included inline to ensure consistent chunking strategy.
+- URL-extracted text is included inline with "text from story" to ensure consistent chunking strategy.

 ## 🔧 Future Improvements